DeepanNarayanaMoorthy/COVID-19-Extensive-Analysis/README.md

 ### This analysis includes
-  * Age group details
+ - Age group details
-  * Hospital bed details
+ - Hospital bed details
-  * Map Markings on ICMR Approved testing sites
+ - Map Markings on ICMR Approved testing sites
-  * 3D Graph on spike in COVID 19 Testings and Positive cases in each state in India
+ - 3D Graph on spike in COVID 19 Testings and Positive cases in each state in India
-  * World Level Analysis with Spike Rate for Individual Countries
+ - World Level Analysis with Spike Rate for Individual Countries
-  * World Happiness Index Analaysis
+ - World Happiness Index Analaysis
+ - Individual Details Analysis
+ - Age Distribution in States analysis

 #### Some graphs may not be supported in offline mode, in that case, use Google Colab Link